Socially Aware Bias Measurements for Hindi Language Representations: Measuring Biases in Hindi language Representations

 For the WEAT Hindi test set, we create another test to quantify gender bias across neutral adjectives, based on societal biases in Indic society \cite{gundugurti2015psy}.
 Appendix \ref{app:wordlists} lists all word sets used in each WEAT test.
 Further, in Section \ref{section:gender_in_hindi}, we see that there are four specific gendered word groups in Hindi, all of which are meaningfully gendered and important to be encoded and retained in our representations.
-For each such group, we construct an independent ``Meaningful Encoding (ME)'' WEAT test ~\cite{dev2020oscar}(word lists in Appendix \ref{app:wordlists}).
+For each such group, we construct an independent ``Meaningful Encoding (ME)'' WEAT test ~\cite{dev-etal-2021-oscar} (see word lists in Appendix \ref{app:wordlists}).
+A Meaningful Encoding WEAT test uses attribute lists of words having meaningful gendered information (like gendered verbs) which should be captured by representations.
 The importance of this is two-fold: (i) it allows us to verify if meaningful gendered information is encoded in our representations, and (ii) compare with biased associations (measured by WEAT) to gauge the overall magnitude of bias versus information about an attribute captured by our embeddings.

-In Table \ref{tab:weatandseatforall} we can see that for 300 dimensional Hindi GloVe embeddings \cite{kumar2020passage}, significant bias is observed using the three WEAT tests (\textit{Language-Specific}) for binary gender and adjectives, science v/s arts, and maths v/s arts.
-Each score is over 1.00, and comparable with the WEAT test for meaningful information encoding, which highlights the high magnitude of bias encoded.
+In Table \ref{tab:weatandseatforall} we observe that for 300 dimensional Hindi GloVe embeddings \cite{kumar2020passage}, significant bias is observed using the three WEAT tests (\textit{Language-Specific}) for binary gender and adjectives, science v/s arts, and maths v/s arts.
+Each score is over 1.00, and similar valued to WEAT tests for meaningful information encoding (ME scores in Table \ref{tab:weatandseatforall}), which highlights how the magnitude of bias encoded is high.
+Of the four meaningful information encodings, the weakest association is seen among gendered entities, owing to how prone they are to ambiguous usage across different regions (Section \ref{section:gender_in_hindi}).